ben18785/simulated-data/documents/reproducible_analysis.md

 * Biggish codebase, including functions that are reused multiple times
 * Unclear which analysis path will form eventual output

-Question: how to programme defensively here?
+Question: how to code defensively here?

-#My maturing analyses defence
+# My maturing analyses defence

 * Assertion-driven checking of raw data processing
 * Move functions out of notebooks